dcathcart/dx-cop/README.md

-# DXCop
+# DX Cop

-Static Analysis for your Saleforce git repository.
+#### Static analysis for your Saleforce git repo

+Keep your Salesforce DX git repository clean and free of potential deployment problems.
+For example: added a new picklist field, but forgot to commit the updates to record types?
+DX Cop will remind you.

-Right now this repo contains some Typescript scripts that perform various checks over a Salesforce DX project.
-Eventually it will become an SFDX CLI plugin.
+Right now, all you'll find here is a Typescript script or two, to perform various checks over a Salesforce DX project.
+Soon to become a plugin for the SFDX CLI.